ManoswitaChatterjee/hospital-dashboard/README.md

 # Hospital-dashboard
-It is an Interactive dashboard to help visualize and analyze key hospital performance metrics for data-driven insights and decision making.
+It is an Interactive dashboard to help visualize and analyze key patient and hospital performance metrics for data-driven insights and decision making.

 ### Introduction
-A comprehensive dashboard built to analyze and derive insights regarding hospital admission numbers, patient details, and healthcare KPIs using real-world hospital data.
+A comprehensive dashboard built to analyze and derive insights regarding hospital admission numbers, hospitals admitted to, patient details, and healthcare KPIs using real-world hospital data.

 ### Goal
 1. To perform data cleaning to ensure data quality and consistency